-The end of the year is upon us – and with it comes the annual task of composing a Best of 2017 list.
+The end of the year is upon us – and with it comes the annual task of composing a best-of list.
 Some housekeeping notes:

 - For consistency’s sake, the list is limited to films that had an initial theatrical run in New York in 2017.
 As such, films that expanded from a 2016 limited release (I Am Not Your Negro, The Red Turtle, Paterson, Silence) and festival films (Golden Years, Hannah, A Man of Integrity) are not eligible.
 (Even though the aforementioned films are all excellent.)